briandfoy/github_workflows/README.md

 # brian's GitHub Actions

 My personal GitHub Actions for testing Perl modules.
 These files go in _.github/workflows/_ in each repo.
+Everything is available under the [Artistic 2.0 License](LICENSE)

 * [macOS](perl-module-macos.yml)
 * [Ubuntu](perl-module-ubuntu.yml)